ticofab/ticofab.github.io/_posts/2018-08-10-akka-http-websocket-example.md

     // replies with "hello XXX"
     case s: String => down !
 "Hello " + s + "!"

-    // passes any int down the websocket case n: Int => down ! n.toString
+    // passes any int down the Websocket case n: Int => down ! n.toString
   }
 }
 {% endraw %}
 {% endhighlight %}

-As it is born, it materializes the actorRef and the publisher `Sink`.
+As it is born, it materializes the actorRef and the publisher Sink.
 When asked to return the handling flow, it creates the flow using the `GraphDSL` syntax and sends it back.
 In your route, it goes like

 {% highlight java %}